-In the UK you need a 110v transformer because the only corded power tools you can use on site are 110 volt (battery tools are all OK).
+In the UK you need a 110v transformer powered tools because the only corded power tools you can use on the building site are 110 volt as well (battery tools are all OK).

 The transformer plugs straight into the 240v mains socket and reduces/steps the power down to 110v.
 There are a couple of factors that will affect which transformer is best for you.

 I've always bought 110v power tools because even though I have to carry around a heavy transformer I know I'm not going to get turned away from a job by the site agent for health and safety reasons.

 110v Transformers are available in lots of shapes and sizes, with varying amp outputs and with one, two or more tool sockets.
-If you are only going to use the transformer yourself for things like a mitre saw, hammerdrill, planer, jigsaw and other normal 110v power tools then the 3kva transformer like mine will be more than sufficient for you too.
+If you are only going to use the transformer yourself for things like a mitre saw, Hammer-Drill, planer, jigsaw and other normal 110v power tools then this 3KVA 110V Transformer like mine will be more than sufficient for you too.

 Have a question or comment about choosing 110v transformers?